Paul Schäfer: Sect

 "Strong ties were forged" between Schäfer, William Branham, and Ewald Frank during Branham's time in Germany.
-Schafer "was completely fascinated" by Branham, "not only because of his supposed healings, but because behind the latter rain doctrine, the axis of what Branham preached, there was a totalitarian, misogynistic and apocalyptic message, perfect for brainwash all those who were willing to follow him."
+Schäfer "was completely fascinated" by Branham, "not only because of his supposed healings, but because behind the latter rain doctrine, the axis of what Branham preached, there was a totalitarian, misogynistic and apocalyptic message, perfect to brainwash all those who were willing to follow him."
 William Branham's second sermon during his visit to Karlsruhe, Germany, left a deep impression on Schäfer.
 The sermon was about the Pool of Bethesda, and in it Branham strongly taught that all illness and all sin are actually demons entrenched in the people's bodies.
-Schäfer claimed to experience a healing in the meeting, and thereafter began to preach very strongly teach that all sin and illness was the result of demonic possession.
-Following the 1955 meetings with Branham, Schäfer began to put more of William Branham's doctrines into practice in his group, and began to insist to his followers that they were the only "only faithful ones" to William Branham's teachings.
+Schäfer claimed to experience a healing in the meeting, and thereafter began to preach very strongly that all sin and illness was the result of demonic possession.

+Following the 1955 meetings with Branham, Schäfer began to put more of William Branham's doctrines into practice in his group, and began to insist to his followers that they were the "only faithful ones" to William Branham's teachings.

 By 1952 Schäfer had gathered a number of followers and in 1953 set up a children's home and orphanage.
 Schäfer's early followers were predominantly made up of war widows and their children who were refugees from Soviet occupied East Prussia.
 In 1959, he created the Private Sociale Mission, purportedly a charitable organization.
 That same year, Schäfer was charged with sexually abusing two young boys.
 Schäfer was charged and a warrant issued for his arrest by local authorities in Germany.
 Schäfer fled the children's home in Siegburg, West Germany with some of his followers to the Middle East to relocate his congregation.
 He came into contact with the Chilean ambassador to Germany, who invited him to Chile.